Rebecca Raymer

-Rebecca Raymer is an American politician who has served as a member of the Kentucky House of Representatives since January 2023.
+Rebecca Lee Raymer (born August 25, 1980) is an American politician who has served as a member of the Kentucky House of Representatives since January 2023.
 She represents Kentucky's 15th House district, which includes Butler and Muhlenberg counties.

 Background

 Raymer was born in Butler County, Kentucky, and currently resides in Morgantown.
 She graduated from Butler County High School in 1999, and from Western Kentucky University in 2004.

 She was employed as a nurse for over 18 years at Greenview Regional Hospital in Bowling Green.